bhaarath22/Emotion-RecognitionSystem/README.md

 * 🌫️ Gaussian noise & jitter
 * ✂️ **CutMix**
 > 🎯 This makes the model more **generalizable**, especially in real-world conditions.

 ---

-## 📜 **Scriptural Wisdom Integration**

-What sets this project apart is its **fusion of AI and ancient Indian philosophy**.
-After detecting an emotion, the system responds with a **motivational or reflective message** drawn from timeless Hindu scriptures.

----